 Map to Prairie Dog Central

-- From Inkster turn North onto Wheatfield Road
+From Inkster turn North onto Wheatfield Road at the traffic lights.

-- From Wheatfield Road immediately turn West (left) onto the Service Road
+From Wheatfield Road turn West (Left) onto Park Royale Way.

-- After the railway track immediately turn North (right)
+After the railway track, immediately turn North (Right) onto Prairie Dog Trail.

 Originally located immediately west of St. James Street and Portage Avenue near Polo Park, it was constructed in 1910 by the Canadian Northern Railway as the southernmost station on what was called the Oak Point Subdivision.
 A Canadian Heritage Railway Station, it was moved to its present location in February, 2000.